 How is Your Corporate Veil Pierced?

-The most common way LLCs get into this type of trouble is by using company accounts to cover personal expenses.
-For example, using your company credit card at the grocery store to buy food for yourself or writing a check from your business bank account to make a mortgage payment on your home.
-These actions imply that the company is not truly a separate entity from its owner(s).
+Two examples include using your company credit card at the grocery store to buy food for yourself or writing a check from your business bank account to make a mortgage payment on your home.
+These actions imply that the company isn’t truly a separate entity from its owner(s).

 How Can You Protect Your LLC Corporate Veil?

-The first and most important step is to make sure your LLC is properly formed from the start.
-You’ll need to correctly prepare and file your articles of organization, name an eligible registered agent, and file an initial report (if necessary).
+The first — and most important — step is to form your LLC properly from the start.
+You’ll need to correctly prepare and file your formation documents (e.g., Articles of Organization, Certificate of Formation, etc.), name an eligible registered agent, and file an initial report (if necessary).

-Another important step is investing enough money into your LLC.
-If you don’t have enough capital for your business to operate effectively, it can be a big problem for your corporate veil status.
+Another important step involves investing adequate capital in your LLC.
+If you don’t have enough money for your business to operate effectively, you can create a big problem for your corporate veil status.

-While this can be more difficult for single-member LLCs, a few simple actions like setting up a separate business bank account and never using your LLC credit card for personal purchases can keep you protected.
+While this can seem more difficult for single-member LLCs, a few simple actions like setting up a separate business bank account and never using your LLC’s credit card for personal purchases can keep you protected.

-Finally, you should always sign documents as a representative of your company, not merely as yourself.
-If you only sign your own personal name, it’s harder to prove that you and the LLC are separate entities.
+You should always sign documents as a representative of your company — not merely as yourself.
+If you sign just your personal name, it’s harder to prove that you and the LLC are separate entities.